-The following content is not a marketing communication and, by definition, is outside the remit of self-regulation:
+The following content is not a marketing communication and, by definition, is outside the remit of advertising self-regulation:

-- Any form of editorial content (including blogs and readers' comments) - Corporate reports - Independent review websites (i.e. the review content itself); - User Generated Content (UGC) that is not initiated or subsequently endorsed by a marketer - Content that constitutes the product itself (e.g. a virtual product).
+- Any form of genuine editorial or user-generated content that is not advertising, as defined above. - Corporate reports - Independent review websites (i.e. the review content itself that has been produced independently from and without the influence of the brand owners); - Content that constitutes the product itself.